-Most Power Wheel toys are made for specific batteries that include a charger unit which is like an onboard charging system.
+Most Power Wheel toys are made with specific batteries that include a charger unit which is like an onboard charging system.

 Whereas some people try to save money and buy regular car batteries without the built-in charger units, this simply won’t work with your child’s toy because you will need to buy the proper charger unit which is compatible with the battery.